johndifini/AI-for-Google-Search-Chrome-Extension/README.md

-# AI for Google Search Chrome-Extension
+# AI for Google Search Chrome Extension
 Empower your Google searches with AI

 ## Overview